szeitlin/szeitlin-blog/content/content/posts/engineering/python_oop.md

 ```

 Here, I've added some arguments into our `__init__` method.
 Note that I'm using type hinting to indicate that they're
 all strings (str).
 Then I convert those inputs into _attributes_ by saving them onto _self_ with names.
 So here's how you use that:

-First, I'm going to _instantiate_ a baked_donut, which is an _instance_ of the Sweets _class_.
+First, I'm going to _instantiate_ (create) a baked_donut, which is an _instance_ of the Sweets _class_.

 ```python
 baked_donut = Sweets(sweetness='high', crunchiness='low', stickiness='low')
 ```

-Note that you don't have to add `self` here, the python runtime does that for you
+Note that you don't have to add `self` when you create the object, the python runtime does that for you
 automagically in the background.

 Let's check that our baked_donut is the type we expect: